 The descendant nodes switch their F1-C connections and F1-U tunnels to new TNL addresses that are anchored at the new IAB-donor-DU, in the same manner as described for the migrating IAB-node in step 12.

 Based on implementation, these steps can be performed after or in parallel with the handover of the migrating IAB-node.
-To enable performing these steps in parallel, the IAB-donor-CU sends the RRCReconfiguration message with the new TNL address(es) and the new default UL mapping to the descendent node while the migrating IAB-MT is still connected with source parent node, for example, before Step 5.
+To enable performing these steps in parallel, the IAB-donor-CU sends the RRCReconfiguration message with the new TNL address(es) and the new default BAP configuration to the descendent node while the migrating IAB-MT is still connected with source parent node, for example, before Step 5.
 In this case, the UE CONTEXT MODIFICATION REQUEST message carrying this RRCReconfiguration message includes a conditional delivery indication for the descendent node’s parent IAB-DU to withhold the delivery of the RRCReconfiguration message, as specified in TS 38.473 [4].
+The IAB-donor-CU also configure the migrating IAB-node and descendant IAB node(s) with routing entry, at least the routing entry for the default UL BAP Routing ID, while the migrating IAB-MT is still connected with source parent node.

 NOTE: In upstream direction, in-flight packets between the source parent node and the IAB-donor-CU can be delivered even after the target path is established.